 Open the Mössbauer data collection software.
-Here we use W202 by Science Engineering & Education (SEE) Co.
+Here we use W302 by Science Engineering & Education (SEE) Co.

 The first screen will show the total count of gamma rays hitting the detector at a range of energies.
-Select the peak that includes the energy value 14.4 keV.
+Select the peak that includes the energy value 14.4 keV and 2 keV escape peak.

+Hit the “Send Windows” button.
+This will send the data to the W302 software (SEE Co).

-Hit “Send Windows” to begin data collection.
+Open the W302 program.
+Select the desired source velocity (0-12 mm/s).
+Hit “clear channel” to begin a new data collection.

 After the desired resolution is reached, fit the data with a suitable program.
 Here we use WMOSS by SEE Co.

-Determine the isomer shift of the signal and quadrupole splitting if a doublet is present.
+The fit provides the values for isomer shift and quadrupole splitting (if a doublet is present).

 Representative Results